 General Principles on Priority

-A general list of priority of debts and creditors is as follows (see s 203 of the Singapore Insolvency, Restructuring and Dissolution Act 2018 (“IRDA”) which has yet to come into force at the time of this article):
+A general list of priority of debts and creditors is as follows (see s 203 of the Singapore Insolvency, Restructuring and Dissolution Act 2018 (“IRDA”) which came into force on 30 July 2020):

 (1) Fixed charge / secured creditors—e.g. mortgagees;